vsilaev/tascalate-concurrent/README.md

 The `dataPromise` returned may be cancelled later and `loadDataInterruptibly` will be interrupted if not completed by that time.

 ## 4. Timeouts
-Any robust application requires certain level of functionality, that handle situations when things go wrong.
+Any robust application requires certain level of functionality, that handles situations when things go wrong.
 An ability to cancel a hanged operation existed in the library from the day one, but, obviously, it is not enough.
 Cancellation per se defines "what" to do in face of the problem, but the responsibility "when" to do was left to an application code.
 Starting from release [0.5.4](https://github.com/vsilaev/tascalate-concurrent/releases/tag/0.5.4) the library fills the gap in this functionality with timeout-related stuff.

-An application developer now have the following options to control execution time of the `Promise` (declared in Promise interface itself):
+An application developer now has the following options to control execution time of the `Promise` (declared in `Promise` interface itself):
 ```java
 <T> Promise<T> orTimeout(long timeout, TimeUnit unit[, boolean cancelOnTimeout = true])
 <T> Promise<T> orTimeout(Duration duration[, boolean cancelOnTimeout = true])
 ```
-These methods creates a new `Promise` that is either settled sucessfully/exceptionally when original promise is completed within a timeout given; or it is settled exceptionally with a [TimeoutException](https://docs.oracle.com/javase/8/docs/api/index.html?java/util/concurrent/TimeoutException.html) when time expired.
+These methods creates a new `Promise` that is either settled successfully/exceptionally when original promise is completed within a timeout given; or it is settled exceptionally with a [TimeoutException](https://docs.oracle.com/javase/8/docs/api/index.html?java/util/concurrent/TimeoutException.html) when time expired.
 In any case, handling code is executed on the default asynchronous [Executor](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Executor.html) of the original `Promise`.
 ```java
 Executor myExecutor = ...; // Get an executor
 Promise<String> callPromise = CompletableTask